 With over 611-miles of trails, there’s certainly no shortage of hikes and walks suited to all skill levels.
 It is possible to enjoy easy hikes of under a mile – suitable for families and casual walkers up to challenging multi-day hikes such as the High Divide Seven Lakes Basin Loop.

 The diversity of terrains will also appeal to all types of hiking interests and wildlife enthusiasts.
 While it is possible to spend a lifetime exploring Olympic National Park, there is plenty of accessible hikes for day-trippers if you are short on time.

-Southern California, famed for its never-ending sunshine, palm-lined beaches, unique desert landscapes, and of course, its beaches.
+Southern California is famed for its never-ending sunshine, palm-lined beaches, unique desert landscapes, and beaches.

 Malibu, CA falls into the latter, well known for its beach culture and world-class surfing.
 You may be surprised to know; Malibu has some of the best hiking in Southern California.

 Hiking in Malibu

 California’s most famous national parks such as Joshua Tree and Yosemite undoubtedly offer some of the U.S’s premier hiking experiences.
 However, hiking near the ocean has a lot to offer, especially in the summer months.